What is TheSu XML?

 Chemical/Medical Example:

-"Lead white is the most cooling of deadly drugs" — an explicit thesis from Plutarch, annotated with macro-theme "physical", micro-themes "chemistry" and "chromatology", speaker attribution, and linked to its source text span.
+"Lead white is the most cooling of deadly drugs" β€” an explicit thesis from Plutarch, annotated with macro-theme "physical", micro-themes "chemistry" and "medicine", speaker attribution, and linked to its source text span.

 Philosophical Example:

-"If someone dyes anything a certain colour, the colour of the thing that has been dyed is not the same as that of what is present to it" — an explicit thesis from Plato's Lysis, attributed to Socrates, with keywords for "colour" and "smear", and formal structure noting an embedded analogy.
+"If someone dyes anything a certain colour, the colour of the thing that has been dyed is not the same as that of what is present to it" β€” an implicit thesis from Plato's Lysis, attributed to Socrates, with keywords for "colour" and "smear", and annotation of its embedded etiology (cause-and-effect relationship).

 Implicit Thesis: